 PPF and Mutual Funds are different investment option altogether.
 An individual can invest in both options as these have different features.
-PPF gives guaranteed returns while mutual funds returns are market linked.
-An individual should first gauge his/her risk taking ability and then invest in different investment options available in the market.
+PPF gives guaranteed returns while mutual funds returns are market-linked.
+An individual should first gauge his/her risk-taking ability and then invest in different investment options available in the market.

-Disclaimer- The views expressed here are of that author and may not be same as that of Groww.
+Disclaimer- The views expressed here are of that author and may not be the same as that of Groww.